 As will be explained later, labor market distortions cause unemployment by increasing notional real and nominal wages above the market clearing level.
-We therefore distinguish the unemployment generated in this way from the unemployment caused either by a mismatch (at the lower bound of the unemployment rate) or by DNWR.
+We therefore distinguish the unemployment generated in this way from the unemployment caused by DNWR.

 3. The relationship between DNWR and the rates of inflation and unemployment a.
 A case without labor market distortions